costajoshua27/c1-SES-submission/README.md

 ## About

-This is my submission for the January 2020 Capital One Software Engineering Summit (SES).
+This is my **(Winning!)** submission for the January 2020 Capital One Software Engineering Summit (SES).
 Final applicants were asked to complete a [coding challenge](https://www.mindsumo.com/contests/jeopardy-api), in which you would build and design a trivia web application using the [jService API](http://jservice.io) that provides 100,000+ trivia questions from the popular game show Jeopardy!

 You can view the project at: http://costajoshua27.pythonanywhere.com